List of ZX Spectrum clones: Kvorum

 The Kvorum (ru: КВОРУМ) were a series of Russian ZX Spectrum clones with three different RAM options: 48 KB (Kvorum 48); 64 KB (Kvorum 64); 128 KB (Kvorum 128).
 The Kvorum 128 featured built-in tests, a memory monitor, and the possibility of copying in ROM.
 It also had the option of running CP/M and TR-DOS (via Beta Disk).

 The Kvorum 128+ had the same features as the Kvorum 128, but included a built-in 3.5″ drive.

 Leningrad

-Leningrad is the name of a series of Soviet clones of the ZX Spectrum.The Leningrad 1 was released in 1988, and was a clone of the 48K – it became the cheapest out of all the mass-made clones.
+Leningrad is a series of Soviet clones of the ZX Spectrum.The Leningrad 1 was released in 1988, and was a clone of the 48K – it became the cheapest out of all the mass-made clones.
 They computer was designed to be as simple as possible, and more compact than the other clones which were available at the time.
 It was designed by Sergey Zonov, who later went on and created the Scorpion.
 The Leningrad 2 was released in 1991.
 The joystick port was changed to one which was Kempston-compatible, and the keyboard was much improved.
 It sold in great numbers.